rsusik/staticpie/pie/assets/{{page}}.md

 template: index.html # provide jinja2 template for this website
 author: YOU
 menu:
-    label: Menu label # this label will appear in menu
+    label: {{page_name}} # this label will appear in menu
     order: 2
 panel:
   - type: toc # toc will be available
 tags:
+  - put
+  - some
-  - put_some_tags
+  - tags
-summary: Type here the summary
+summary: Write some summary here
 date: {{date}}
 ---

 # Header

-Some description
+Some content

 ## Section 1